The Top Universities for Civil Engineering in Germany

-To complete a civil engineering undergraduate degree here, one must go through three years of courses in which the fundamentals of natural and engineering sciences are taught.
+To complete a civil engineering undergraduate degree here, one must go through three years of courses in which the fundamentals of natural and civil engineering sciences are taught.
 Upon the completion of an undergraduate program, the student can choose to complete a Master’s program where they can specialize in a chosen field of civil engineering.

 To apply to the Technical University of Munich, interested applicants must go online at the TUMonline portal.
 Once the online application form has been filled out, a paper application must be printed, signed, and mailed to the main enrolment office of the university before the application deadline.

 This is another large public research university in Germany and is the result of a 2009 merger between The University of Karlsruhe and the Karlsruhe Research Center.
 It is one of the best universities in Europe for science, engineering, and technology.
 The university’s civil engineering department is split into ten branches of civil engineering, which include the institute for structural analysis, the institute for concrete structures, the institute of mechanics, and the institute of transport studies.